 Find yourself typing the same things over and over?
-Build up a set of abbreviations and the full text / image 'snippets' that they represent.
-TypeIt4Me will save you time and keystrokes by automatically expanding them while you continue typing.
-This works systemwide, in almost any app in which you can type.
+Build up a set of abbreviations and the full text or image 'snippets' that they represent.
+TypeIt4Me will save you time and keystrokes by automatically expanding them as you continue typing.
+This works system-wide, almost anywhere you can type on your Mac.